-I published this series last year and I want to edit and repost it.
+I published this series a few years back and I want to edit and repost it.
 I am not proud to say that this time of year I struggle with a little bit of depression.
 I have a GREAT life and an amazing family so it just makes me angry when I feel this way.
 Writing is a way for me to work through it.
 I miss friends and family from my youth.
 I miss my kids when they were little and excited by Christmas.
+At this writing we are are together in Colorado where my daughter lives.
+We plan on doing some skiing and just hanging out as a family.

 In April, on my other blog Vacilando, I posted 30 days of peace.
 It was at a time when I think we, as a country, needed to focus on peace.